Arizona Accident Laws: Reporting, Fault & Legal Rights

 Types of Accidents Covered by Arizona Laws

-Vehicle accidents that often require reporting to law enforcement include:
+Vehicle accidents that may require reporting to law enforcement include:

-Does Arizona Require a Police Report for an Accident?
+Does Arizona Require a Police Report After an Accident?

 Man getting a police crash report from an officer

-Arizona accident law requires drivers involved in vehicle accidents to contact law enforcement if an accident results in injury or death, or if it results in more than $1,000 in property damage.
-The quickest way to do this is to call 911 and request a response.
-If you are unable to call 911, though, you can report the accident in person at the nearest police precinct, county sheriff’s office, or highway patrol office.
+Arizona law requires drivers involved in vehicle accidents to contact law enforcement if the crash causes injury, death, or more than $1,000 in property damage.
+The fastest way to do this is usually to call 911 and request an officer.
+If you cannot call 911, you can report the accident in person at the nearest police precinct, sheriff’s office, or highway patrol office.

-Thompson Law recommends that drivers call the police after any accident, no matter how minor the property damage.
-Police reports are critical during the insurance claims process or legal proceedings.
-Additionally, some injuries may not manifest immediately after a vehicle accident.
-At the very least, you need to exchange contact and insurance information with the other driver.
+Thompson Law recommends calling the police after any accident, even if the damage seems minor.
+A police report can be extremely helpful during the insurance process or in later legal proceedings.
+It is also important because some injuries do not appear immediately after a crash.
+At a minimum, you should exchange contact and insurance information with the other driver.

-Be prepared to pay modest fees for your police accident report.
-For example, the Arizona Highway Patrol charges $9 for the first nine pages of a mail or email report; each additional page is $0.10.
-Arizona officers are required to submit reports within 24 hours of an accident, but it may take several days for your report to become accessible.
+You should also expect a small fee.
+For example, Arizona Highway Patrol charges $9 for the first nine pages of a report sent by mail or email, and each additional page costs $0.10.
+Officers are usually required to submit reports within 24 hours, but it may still take several days before your report becomes available.

-After you receive a copy of your Arizona accident report, put it in a safe place.
-You’ll likely need it for your insurance claim or lawsuit (if your case progresses to that point).
+Once you receive your Arizona accident report, keep it in a safe place.
+You may need it for your insurance claim and, if necessary, a personal injury lawsuit.

 Is a Police Report Required for an Insurance Claim in Arizona?

-If you find out that your insurance company needs an accident report, you may file an online Citizen’s Collision Report with the Arizona Department of Public Safety.
-This tool is for accidents that do not require immediate reporting to law enforcement and involve no more than two cars.
+If your insurer asks for an accident report and no officer created one, you may be able to file an online Citizen’s Collision Report through the Arizona Department of Public Safety.
+This option is generally for crashes involving no more than two vehicles and no immediate reporting requirement.

-What Happens if You Don’t Report an Accident in Arizona?
+What Happens if You Do Not Report an Accident in Arizona?

-Filing a Personal Injury Lawsuit in Arizona After an Accident
+Filing a Personal Injury Lawsuit After an Arizona Accident

 Collecting Evidence

-Other pieces of evidence that might be helpful include witness statements, accident photographs, video footage, medical bills, and expert testimony.
-Your attorney can help you identify and gather key evidence for your case.
+Other useful evidence may include witness statements, accident scene photos, video footage, medical records, medical bills, and expert testimony.
+An attorney can help you identify and gather the evidence that matters most.

 Arguing Your Case in Court